 12. i spent the day in to izamal

 Izamal is called the yellow city.
 It was a charming town that is best known for being painted completely yellow.
 There are two stories for this.
 The first, it was painting all yellow to impress Pop John Paul II when he visited Mexico.
 The other–and my favorite of the two–is that Izamal was victim to a rampant disease.
-The citizens could figure out how to cure the disease nor how to stop it from spreading, so they decided to mark the homes where the illness has with yellow paint, an unpopular paint at the time.
+The citizens could not figure out how to cure the disease nor how to stop it from spreading, so they decided to mark the homes those fallen ill with yellow paint, an unpopular paint at the time.
 As the story goes, the citizens of Izamal realized that the plant they used to make the color yellow kept away whatever insert was carrying the disease.
 In a wise act that is also aesthetically pleasing, the whole town was painted yellow!